edowoo2024/time-attack-privacy/privacy-policy.md

-📄 Time Attack – Privacy Policy
+Time Attack – Privacy Policy

-Last updated: 2025-01-01
+Last updated: YYYY-MM-DD

-Thank you for playing Time Attack (“the Game”).
+Thank you for playing Time Attack.
-This Privacy Policy explains how your information is collected and used when you use this game.
+This Privacy Policy explains how the game handles user information.

-By installing or using the Game, you agree to the terms of this Privacy Policy.

 📌 1.
 Information We Collect
-1.1 Automatically Collected Data (via AdMob)

-The Game uses Google AdMob to display advertisements.
-AdMob may automatically collect certain data, including:
+Time Attack does not collect, store, or share any personal data directly.

+However, the game may use third-party services (such as advertising providers) that may collect information automatically.

+Possible automatically collected data (via third-party SDKs)

+Device information (OS version, device model)

+General app usage data

+Approximate location (non-GPS, coarse)

-Device identifiers (e.g., Advertising ID)
+Advertising identifiers (Google Advertising ID)

-Approximate location (country/region for ad delivery)

-App interactions (e.g., ad views and clicks)

-Crash logs and performance data

-IP address (processed temporarily for security and ad delivery)

-This information is collected directly by Google and processed according to Google's Privacy Policy.

-👉 Google AdMob Privacy Policy: https://policies.google.com/privacy
+Time Attack itself does not gather or store this information.

 📌 2.
-How We Use Your Information

-Information collected through AdMob may be used for:

-Displaying ads (personalized or non-personalized)

-Analytics and performance improvements

-Preventing fraud and abuse

-Ensuring ad delivery and system security

-The Game itself does not collect, store, or transmit any personal data directly.
+Third-Party Services

+The game may include third-party services such as advertising (Google AdMob).

+These services may collect data according to their own privacy policies:

+Google AdMob
+https://policies.google.com/privacy

+Please review their privacy policy if you want to understand how they use collected data.

 📌 3.
-Third-Party Services

-The Game uses the following third-party service:

-Google AdMob (Google LLC)
-Used for advertisements within the Game.

-Their data collection and usage follow their own privacy policies.
+How We Use Information

+Any automatically collected data (via AdMob or other providers) is used for:

+Delivering ads

+Improving ad relevance

+Analyzing app performance

+Time Attack does not use the information for any other purpose.

 📌 4.
 Children’s Privacy

-The Game is not directed toward children under the age of 13.
+Time Attack does not knowingly collect personal information from children under 13.
-If you are a parent or guardian and believe that your child has provided personal information without consent, please contact us.
+If you believe a child provided personal information, please contact us and we will delete it immediately.

 📌 5.
-Consent in the European Union (EU/EEA)

-For users located in the EU/EEA/UK, the Game uses Google’s User Messaging Platform (UMP) to request consent for:

-Personalized ads

-Non-personalized ads

-Data collection for advertising purposes

-Users may change their ad consent settings at any time through Google’s tools.
+Data Retention & Deletion

+Time Attack does not store any personal data directly.
+Data collected by third parties is retained according to their policies.

+If you want to delete data collected through Google services, you may request it from Google directly.

 📌 6.
 Changes to This Policy

 This Privacy Policy may be updated occasionally.
-Updates will be posted on this page with a revised “Last Updated” date.
+Continued use of the game after policy changes means you accept the updated version.

 📌 7.
 Contact Information

 If you have any questions about this Privacy Policy, please contact:

 Developer: Time Attack Game Developer
 Email: edowoo2024@gmail.com